-Operating income is gross profit less SG&A, depreciation and amortization and pre-opening expenses.
-Operating income excludes net interest expense or income and income tax expense.
+Operating income is gross profit less SG&A, depreciation and amortization, and pre-opening expenses.
+Operating income excludes net interest income or expense, and income tax expense.
 We use operating income as an indicator of the productivity of our business and our ability to manage expenses.